insin/newforms/docs/react_components.rst

 RenderFormSet
 =============

-This component handles the generic use case for formset rendering, using ``RenderForm`` to render each form in the formset one after the other.
+This component handles the generic use case for :doc:`FormSet <formsets>` rendering, using ``RenderForm`` to render each form in a formset one after the other.

 It can also take care of some of the details of creating a FormSet and re-rendering when form state changes.